marhoy/nrk-download/README.md

 ```

 ### Installing in development mode:
 If you want to change (and possibly contribute to) the code, first clone the repository.
-Then install in develop mode:
+This will create a directory containing a local copy of the GitHub-repository.
+Then install in develop mode from this directory:
 ```
 $ git clone https://github.com/marhoy/nrk-download.git
-$ cd nrk-download
-$ pip install -e .
+$ pip install -e nrk-download
 ```
 You will then be able to use the tool as usual, but the installation will be a pointer to your local repository.
+Whatever changes you do in your local repository will have immediate effect on the "installation".

 ## Uninstalling
 ```